 - Hold units or shares of collective investment schemes (including exchange traded funds) and or securities of listed closed-ended funds that operate on the principle of risk spreading. - Diversify its investments across a range of asset classes with a majority of the Sub-Fund's assets invested in collective investment schemes predominantly offering exposure to a range of equity and fixed income strategies as well as other asset classes that the Sub-Investment Manager perceives to be consistent with the mandate of the Sub-Fund.
-The Sub-Fund may also take indirect exposure to other asset classes through collective investment scheme including but not limited to commodities, property and alternative strategies. - Permit hedging to protect the USD value of the investments provided this does not create net negative exposure (hedge not to exceed the value of assets being hedged) measured at the time the trade is placed. - Permit exposure up to 50% of the assets of the Sub-Fund to closed-ended funds including investment trusts and exchange traded funds, provided that the security is listed on a Regulated Market or on an Other Regulated Market and that the trust operates on the principle of risk spreading. - Will not directly acquire any asset that involves the assumption of any liability which is unlimited. - Invest up to 60% of its assets in global equity, up to 100% of its assets in fixed income and cash and up to 40% of its assets in alternative strategies, mainly through collective investment schemes.
+The Sub-Fund may also take indirect exposure to other asset classes through collective investment scheme including but not limited to commodities, property and alternative strategies. - Permit hedging to protect the USD value of the investments provided this does not create net negative exposure (hedge not to exceed the value of assets being hedged) measured at the time the trade is placed. - Permit exposure up to 50% of the assets of the Sub-Fund to closed-ended funds including investment trusts and exchange traded funds, provided that the security is listed on a Regulated Market or on an Other Regulated Market and that the trust operates on the principle of risk spreading. - Invest up to 60% of its assets in global equity, up to 100% of its assets in fixed income and cash and up to 40% of its assets in alternative strategies, mainly through collective investment schemes.